 The best SNES games of all time

-Below, we’ve listed what we believe are the best SNES games of all time.
+Below, we’ve listed what we believe are the best SNES games ranked.
 While this is subjective, we’re pretty sure we’ve hit the mark with most of these.
-To give the list a bit of perspective, we’ve included opinions from someone who was around while the SNES was at the height of its popularity and someone else who has only experienced these games as retro classics.
+To give the list a bit of perspective, we’ve included opinions from someone who was around while the SNES was at the height of its popularity and has multiple must-play SNES titles under his belt, and someone else who has only experienced these games as retro classics.

-We believe this range of views gives us the power of hindsight from first person experience and a look at how the retro community has come to appreciate the SNES catalog.
+We believe this range of views gives us the power of hindsight from a first-person experience and a look at how the retro community has come to appreciate the SNES catalog.
 Of course, it’s still not a comprehensive list of every SNES game ever released, because we’re trying to make a list of the best of the best.

 20. Killer Instinct (1995)